Foam Rolling Exercises for Anterior Pelvic Tilt

 ### TFL and Hip Flexors

 From the same face-down position, rotate your hip slightly outward to direct the roller toward the outer hip.
 The TFL runs from the iliac crest down toward the IT band.
 In my experience, this is consistently the tightest tissue in people with significant APT.
-I always recommend spending an extra 15-30 seconds on this spot.
 Roll slowly, holding on dense or tender points.
-Don't rush through it.
+Do not rush through it.
 Switch sides and repeat.
+If you feel referral sensation down the outer thigh, that is normal; it means you are on the right tissue.

 ### Thoracic Spine